melofred/PKS-PCF-ElasticSearch/README.md

 ---
 The demo was tested using the following software versions:
 - Pivotal CloudFoundry(PCF) v1.11
-- Kubo v[CHANGEME]
+- Kubo v0.7
-- Spring Cloud Dataflow(SCDF) v.1.3.0.M2
+- Spring Cloud Dataflow(SCDF) for CloudFoundry v.1.2.4
 - Docker v.17.06
 - Kubectl client v.1.7.6

 The SCDF pipeline uses the following Spring Cloud Stream apps:
-- Http Client, [CHANGEME] - Bacon Release (maven) [http://bit.ly/Bacon-RELEASE-stream-applications-rabbit-maven]
+- HttpClient processor - Bacon Release (maven) [http://bit.ly/Bacon-RELEASE-stream-applications-rabbit-maven]
 - Custom Elastic Search sink app, which can be found in this repository

 It also requires a docker registry account, with the ability to push and pull images.
 Dockerhub (free) will work just fine.